zulihit/SelectE/README.md

 }

 ## Acknowledgement
-This repo benefits from ConvE,DeepE,M_DCN,InteractE and ConvR.
+This repo benefits from ConvE, DeepE, M_DCN, InteractE and ConvR.
 Thanks for their wonderful works.

 ConvE: https://github.com/TimDettmers/ConvE